Behavior-altering parasite: Hymenoepimecis argyraphaga

+Pseudacteon

-Several species of fly in the family Phoridae parasitise fire ants.
+Several species of fly in the genus Pseudacteon parasitize fire ants.
 The fly injects an egg into the ant's thorax; upon hatching, the larva migrates into the ant's head, where it feeds on the ant's haemolymph, muscle and nerve tissue.
-During this period some larvae direct the ant up to 50 meters away from the nest and towards a moist, leafy place where they can hatch safely.
+During this period some larvae direct the ant up to 50 meters away from the nest and toward a moist, leafy place where they can hatch safely.
 Eventually the larva completely devours the ant's brain, which often falls off (hence the species nickname: "decapitating fly").
 The larva then pupates in the empty head capsule, emerging as an adult fly after two weeks.